 Note: Share value estimates are based on average 2019 share prices per pound.
-Source: NMFS SERO IFQ database accessed 2/11/2020.

 Table 3.4.2.10 provides statistics regarding the value of the shares held by the 266 businesses that possess shares but are not associated with a permit.
 Information in this table again reflects that these businesses control about 24% of the total value of shares in the two IFQ programs, with 87% of that value coming from the possession of RS shares.
 The largest share value controlled by a single business without a permit is worth just over \$13.6 million, while the average value of shares held by a business without a permit is just over \$347,000.